bsdimp/freebsd-git-docs/mini-primer.md

 The ports tree operates the same way.
 The branch names are different and the repos are in different locations.

-The GitHub mirror is at https://github.com/freebsd/freebsd-ports.git The cgit mirror is https://cgit-beta.freebsd.org/ports.git
+The GitHub mirror is at https://github.com/freebsd/freebsd-ports.git .
+The cgit mirror is https://cgit-beta.freebsd.org/ports.git .
+The production git repo will be https://git.freebsd.org/ports.git or ssh://anonsshgit.freebsd.org/ports.git when the time comes.

 As with ports, the 'current' branches are 'master' and 'main' respectively.
 The quarterly branches are named the same as in